WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 <a name="setup5" />
 **Creating a Windows Azure SQL Database (optional)**

-The deployment for the final, optional, segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5), requires the creation of a SQL Database.
+The deployment for the final, optional segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5), requires the creation of a SQL Database.
 You may skip this section if you do not intend to show this segment.

 To create the database: